-The aims of the programme are to:
+The aims of the programme are to: The aims of the programme are to:

 - 1. Provide you with advanced knowledge of optical fibre and photonic technologies. - 2.
 Give you the opportunity to work in a research-led environment using state of the art facilities. - 3.
 Develop your research skills applicable to a career in research and development. - 4.
 Stimulate your interest in the subject using a variety of teaching and learning methods